elainechan/chekhov/README.md

 # Chekhov

-A task manager that uses a constraint solving algorithm to distribute a list of tasks to workers to ensure everything is done and everyone is accountable for their responsibilities.
+A task manager that uses a constraint solving algorithm to distribute a list of tasks to workers.

-## N Tasks Problem
+## Tasks Problem
 See [`solve.py`](https://github.com/elainechan/chekhov/blob/master/solve.py)

 - Each task consists of several subtasks
 - Each subtask must be done in order
 - Two workers, Alice and Bob:
-	- Each worker has five 60-minute time slots
 	- Each subtask must be done by the worker it is assigned to
-	- Each worker has 5 billable hours daily
-- Tasks with the earliest deadline is the highest priority

 - Example task list:
 ```